umakiyer/KickStart-Analysis/README.md

 		Cancellations were more or less the same throughout the year.
 ###
 	Outcomes based on Goals Conclusion
-		Campaigns were more successful for the lower goal amount range( upto 20K).At 20,000 the chances of success & failure were same.
+		Campaigns were more successful for the lower goal amount range( upto 20K).
+		At 20,000 the chances of success & failure were same.
 For higher goals range (graeter than 35000) number of "plays" data was very few to draw any conclusions.

 ###
 	The limitations of this dataset